 These are some of the Most Popular Beijing Dishes You Should Try while in Beijing, along with the best restaurants that serve these delicious finds.
 Don’t miss an opportunity to sample Beijing’s famous Peking Duck at one of these Top 10 Peking Duck restaurants in Beijing.

-If you are looking to sample some of Beijing’s best, check out CNN Travel’s 20 Best Beijing Restaurants, a list that features renowned hotspots like Capital M, Duck de Chine, and one of Beijing’s longest-lived fine dining institutions, Aria,
+If you are looking to sample some of Beijing’s best, check out CNN Travel’s 20 Best Beijing Restaurants, a list that features renowned hotspots like Capital M (Permanently Closed), Duck de Chine, and one of Beijing’s longest-lived fine dining institutions, Aria.

 For brunch, head to one of these Beijing’s Best Brunch Places that offer everything from delicious hangover meals to indulgent weekend splurges.

-For Beijing’s best street food follow this beginner’s guide to the quintessential street food dishes of the capital and be sure to try Jianbing, Beijing’s most famous breakfast food and Roujiamo, Slow-cooked pork belly sandwich.
+For Beijing’s best street food follow this beginner’s guide to the quintessential street food dishes of the capital and be sure to try Jianbing or Baozi, Beijing’s most famous breakfast food and Roujiamo, Slow-cooked pork belly sandwich.
 Alternatively, refer to Guardian’s Guide, Where to find the best Beijing street food.

 How Much Time Do You Need in Beijing

-The majority of visitors stay in Beijing for 3-5 days, just enough time to cover most of the attractions in the city and venture out to the Great Wall.
+The majority of visitors stay in Beijing for 3-5 days, just enough time to cover most of the Beijing attractions and venture out to the Great Wall.
 Tour companies suggest that 3 days should be the minimum, but we managed to linger for over 10 days and never got tired of this vibrant city!

 Here are a few itineraries to help you figure out what to do in Beijing and plan your stay in China’s capital: